Light-harvesting with guide-slide superabsorbing condensed-matter nanostructures: Calculating the power output

 We employ this model for obtaining the generated power (`Power out') of our photocell devices.
 All results shown are obtained for a numerically optimised $\gamma_t^*$ that delivers peak power at $\max (I(\gamma_t^*) \cdot V(\gamma_t^*))$.

-For reinitialisation (`Power in'), we distinguish two cases: (i) `ladder-climbing' reinitialisation and (ii) site-based reinitialisation.
+For reinitialisation (`Power in'), we distinguish three cases: (i) `ladder-climbing' reinitialisation (ii) `lossy ladder-climbing' reinitialisation and (iii) site-based reinitialisation.
 For the latter case -- employed in Secs.~\ref{sec:siteinit} and \ref{sec:cohexsiteinit} of this document -- we simply employ the same process in reverse, but this time separately for {\it each dipole}.
 Here, the roles of `upper' and `lower' level are swapped in Eqs.~\eqref{eq:current} and \eqref{eq:voltage} to the dipoles' ground and excited states, respectively.
 Additionally, $\gamma_t$ in Eq.~\eqref{eq:current} is replaced by the applied reinitialisation rate $\gamma_r$.
 The total input power is then given by the sum over the power terms associated with each dipole $P_{\text{in}} = \sum_{i = 1}^{N} I_i \cdot V_i = N I_0 V_0$ (the second equality follows in the absence of disorder when all dipoles are equivalent).
 Note that this particular type of reinitialisation indiscriminately moves the system up the next higher exciton manifolds, with no preference for populating ladder states.
 This is not a problem for GS-SA, where phonon processes will let it slide back onto the ladder, but precludes its use for $||$-SA.

-For ladder-climbing reinitialisation -- considered in the main paper -- we instead calculate $P_{\text{in}} = \sum_{n = 1}^{\lfloor (N-1)/2 \rfloor} I_n \cdot V_n$, where $I_n$ is the upwards current of ladder rung $n$ and $V_n$ the associated voltage.
+For ladder-climbing reinitialisation -- considered in the main paper -- as well as lossy ladder climbing reinitialistion -- we instead calculate $P_{\text{in}} = \sum_{n = 1}^{\lfloor (N-1)/2 \rfloor} I_n \cdot V_n$, where $I_n$ is the upwards current of ladder rung $n$ and $V_n$ the associated voltage.
 Reinitialisation only takes place between the ground state and the BTTS (situated at rung $\lfloor (N-1)/2 \rfloor$ counted from the bottom of the ladder).
-In this case the logarithmic term in Eq.~\eqref{eq:voltage} is questionable, so we directly identify the respective ladder rung transition frequency as $V_n$.
+In this case the logarithmic term in Eq.~\eqref{eq:voltage} is questionable, so we directly identify the respective rung transition frequency as $V_n$.
 However, we have checked that inclusion of the logarithmic term over the range of applied of $\gamma_r$ only makes a negligible difference to the results (and leads to a marginally reduced input power).
 This not only confirms that our choice is conservative but further suggests that a thermodynamic correction is not required for our purpose.